huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/internals/registering-a-legacy-language-service1.md

   Bu öznitelikler aşağıda açıklanmıştır

 ### <a name="provideserviceattribute"></a>ProvideServiceAttribute
- Bu öznitelik, dil hizmetinizi hizmet olarak kaydedmektedir.
+ Bu öznitelik, dil hizmetinizi bir hizmet olarak kaydeder.

 ### <a name="example"></a>Örnek